 In the following, I will present some perspectives from social capital theory, especially from the research of Robert D Putnam.
 Our focus is on perspectives that may help explain the current situation of the Roman Catholic Church resulting from the large influx of migrants.
 The concept of social capital refers to features of social organisations, such as social networks, norms, and resources that facilitate working together and cooperating for a common good and to sustain moral commitment.
-In her study from 2008, Inger Furseth discusses how religion may play a role in the formation of social capital.
-She differentiates between three themes in her discussion of religion as a source of social capital: (1) the nature and limits of religion as a source of social capital: (2) contextual factors under which social capital is generated; and (3) negative social capital.
+25 In her study from 2008, Inger Furseth discusses how religion may play a role in the formation of social capital.
+She differentiates between three themes in her discussion of religion as a source of social capital: (1) the nature and limits of religion as a source of social capital (2) contextual factors under which social capital is generated; and (3) negative social capital.

-Putnam's influential theory is founded on social capital as a resource to which individuals in a society have access through social connections and networks.
-11 In Making Democracy Work, he defines social capital as 'features of social organization ... that can improve the efficiency of society by facilitating coordinated actions'.
-12 In Bowling Alone, he argues that social capital 'has both an individual and a collective aspect'.
-13 For Putnam, social capital is the ability of each individual to create relationships and enter into networks, and is defined as features of social relations that enable individuals to cooperate and attain collective goals.
-Hence, it is not surprising
+Putnam's influential theory is founded on social capital as a resource to which individuals in a society have access through social connections and networks.27 In Making Democracy Work, he defines social capital as 'features of social organization ... that can improve the efficiency of society by facilitating coordinated actions'.28 In Bowling Alone, he argues that social capital 'has both an individual and a collective aspect'.29 A key element in Putnam's theory is the distinction between bonding and bridging in social capital.30 By bonding is meant a form of social capital that generates

-9 Smidt ed., Religion as Social Capital.
+25 Smidt ed., Religion as Social Capital.
 Producing the Common Good, 5, quoted from Furseth,